-1.1 This report presents a review of the management of Health and Safety by the Council during the period April 2017 to March 2018.
+1.1 This report presents a review of the management of Health and Safety by the Council during the period April 2018 to March 2019.

-- 1.2 Relevance to the Council's ambitions and priorities: - Community Objectives Effective management of health and safety risks supports the Council's ambition to make people's lives safer and healthier for staff as well as for the community.
-Effective risk control systems for staff, contractors and members of the public promotes health and well-being within the community. - Corporate Priorities Health and safety reports provide the information needed by people in the Council who have particular responsibilities within the Health and Safety Management System; these people include directors, senior managers, managers, supervisors, health and safety professionals and employees/safety representatives. - Other Considerations None.
+- 1.2 Relevance to the Council's ambitions and priorities: - Council Ambitions Effective management of health and safety risks supports the Council's ambition to make people's lives safer and healthier for staff as well as for the community. - Community Objectives Effective risk control systems for staff, contractors and members of the public promotes health and well-being within the community. - Corporate Priorities Health and safety reports provide the information needed by people in the Council who have particular responsibilities within the Health and Safety Management System; these people include directors, senior managers, managers, supervisors, health and safety professionals and employees/safety representatives. - Legal To ensure legal compliance with the Health and Safety at Work etc. Act, 1974, applicable Regulations and Approved Codes of Practice and, in particular, the Management of Health and Safety at Work Regulations 1999, Regulation 3, (Risk Assessment) and Regulation 5, (Health and Safety Arrangements).